MicrosoftDocs/data-api-builder-docs/data-api-builder/views-and-stored-procedures.md

 GET http://<dab-server>/api/GetCowrittenBooksByAuthor?author=isaac%20asimov
 ```

-Executing stored procedures using other HTTP verbs such as POST, PUT, PATCH, DELETE requires parameters to be passed as JSON in the request body.
+Stored procedures that are executed using other HTTP verbs such as POST, PUT, PATCH, DELETE require parameters to be passed as JSON in the request body.
 For example:

 URL